Research Scientist · Meta FAIR

 McGill University

-Awarded annually, by the Faculty of Engineering, to a student based on high academic standing with a preference given to an interest in, and contribution towards, engineering sustainability and/or design.
+Awarded annually by the Faculty of Engineering to a student based on high academic standing, with a preference for interest in and contribution towards engineering sustainability and/or design.

 Accenture Prize in Engineering and Science